xan105/node-xinput-ffi/README.md

 📖 [XInputEnable](https://docs.microsoft.com/en-us/windows/win32/api/xinput/nf-xinput-xinputenable)

-#### `getBatteryInformation(option?: number | obj): obj`
+#### `getBatteryInformation(option?: number | object): object`

-Retrieves the battery type and charge status of the specified controller.
+Retrieves the battery type and charge status of a wireless controller.

 ⚙️ options:

-- gamepadIndex?: number
+- dwUserIndex?: number (0)

 Index of the user's controller.
-Can be a value from 0 to 3. _defaults to 0 (1st XInput gamepad)_
+Can be a value from 0 to 3.

-- devType?: number
+- devType?: number (0)

 Specifies which device associated with this controller should be queried.<br/>
-Must be 0: GAMEPAD (_default_) or 1: HEADSET
+0: GAMEPAD or 1: HEADSET

-- translate?: boolean
+- translate?: boolean (true)

-When a value is known it will be 'translated' to its string equivalent value otherwise its integer value (_defaults to true_).<br/>
+When a value is known it will be 'translated' to its string equivalent value otherwise its integer value.<br/>
-If you want the raw data output set it to false.
+If you want the raw data only set it to false.

-If `option` is a number it will be used as gamepadIndex.<br/>
+💡 If `option` is a number it will be used as dwUserIndex.<br/>
-If gamepad is not connected throw "ERR_DEVICE_NOT_CONNECTED".

 Returns an object like a 📖 [XINPUT_BATTERY_INFORMATION](https://docs.microsoft.com/en-us/windows/win32/api/xinput/ns-xinput-xinput_battery_information) structure.